syxanash/retrocomputing/powerbook-duo-280c/README.md

 ## Requirements

-* The executables were tested on Mac OS 8.0/8.1 and Mac OS 9.<br>
+* The executables were tested on Mac OS 7.5, 8.0, 8.1 and 9.<br>
-* QuickTime 2.5 is required for the animations and images to work.<br>
+* [QuickTime 2.5](https://macintoshgarden.org/apps/quicktime-2) is required for the animations and images to work.<br>
 * At least 2 MB of free RAM are needed for the app to run correctly.

 ## Basilisk Demo